alexandremattioli/Build/Features/VNFramework/ui-specs/UI-DESIGN-SPECIFICATION.md

 │ [Test Connectivity]  [Reconcile Now]  [View Audit Log]      │ │                                                             │
 │ Drift Detection:                                            │
-│ ✓ All firewall rules in sync                                │
-│ ✓ All port forwarding rules in sync                         │
-│ ✓ All static routes in sync                                 │
+│ [OK] All firewall rules in sync                                │ │ [OK] All port forwarding rules in sync                         │ │ [OK] All static routes in sync                                 │ │                                                             │ │ [When drift detected:]                                      │
-│                                                             │
-│ [When drift detected:]                                      │
 │ ⚠ 3 rules out of sync - Last reconciliation failed          │